Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities: Assessing Digital Benefits and Costs

 Given any GDF $x \in F$, let $C_x \in C$ denote the attacks directly against $x$, i.e., that do not rely on attacks on a different GDF.
 For each cyberattack $j \in C_x$, let $x_j$ represent an attack of type $j$ that uses the functionality $x$.
-Let $\operatorname{\textit{Cyb}}(x_j)$ denote the monetary value in dollars of a successful attack of type $j$ using $x$ together with the costs incurred attempting to defend $x$ against $j$.
-These defensive costs can be quite substantial.
-In the context of the NotPetya cyberattack in Ukraine in 2017, cyber-defense spending is often considered as the most determinative factor in successful defense against such attacks \cite{clarke2019fifth}.
-Typically, large companies spend from 3\% to 17\% of their information technology (IT) budgets on cyber-defense, with 8\% to 10\% usually being adequate to ``achieve a lot of security'' \cite{chase}.
+Let $\operatorname{\textit{Cyb}}(x_j)$ denote the monetary value of a successful attack of type $j$ using $x$ together with the costs incurred attempting to defend $x$ against $j$.
+These defensive costs can be quite substantial. {Cyber defense spending is probably the most determinative factor in successful defense against cyberattacks, as the 2017 cyberattack in Ukraine seems to indicate.} Typically, large companies spend from 3\% to 17\% of their information technology (IT) budgets on cyber defense, with 8\% to 10\% usually being adequate to ``achieve a lot of security'' \cite{clarke2019fifth}.
 A recent study found that financial services on average spend 10\% of their IT budgets on cybersecurity, approximately 0.2\% to 0.9\% of company revenue \cite{att}.
 One percent of the \$9.5 billion spent annually on IT by JPMorgan Chase is \$95 million \cite{chase}.
-Most companies, even very large ones, would probably prefer not to waste any percent of their IT spending, especially when it could be more effectively spent shoring up underfunded aspects of cyber-defense.
-In addition, cybersecurity budgets are sometimes essentially the cost to meet compliance and in this case account for approximately 3-5\% of total IT budget.
+Most companies, even very large ones, would probably prefer not to waste {even a single} percent of their IT spending, especially when it could be more effectively spent shoring up underfunded aspects of cyber defense.
 It is therefore important to try to determine a point at which useful cybersecurity spending becomes wasteful spending.